I am stunned when a church applies the best practices in church finances and sees a 400% increase in an area of their income.

 - Use any long-term maintenance or savings reserves.

-- Fail to settle payroll and debts in a timely manner.
+- Fail to settle payroll and debts promptly.

 - Allow tax payments or other government-ordered payments or filings to be overdue or inaccurately filed.